zhongfu/tp/docs/UserGuide.md

 Format: `delete PERSON_INDEX`

-Example: `delete 3` deletes the third person
+Example: `delete 3` deletes the third person in the list

 ### Search for a person by name or tag : `find`
 Finds all people by a certain name and/or tag.
 If you wish to search by tags alone, use the wildcard operator `*` instead of typing a name.